 Creating a Data Share

-Learn how resource owners or Data Share administrators can share Iceberg tables in Cloudera by registering external clients in Cloudera Cloud and configuring Ranger policies.
+Learn how resource owners or Data Share administrators can share Iceberg tables in Cloudera by registering external clients in Cloudera on cloud and configuring Ranger policies.

-Learn how to register external clients in Cloudera to provision a CLIENT_ID and CLIENT_SECRET.
+Learn how to register external clients in Cloudera on cloud to provision a CLIENT_ID and CLIENT_SECRET.

 Ensure that you have the following information before performing the steps: